JonathanAkaJD/ACID-ScraperZ/README.md

 # ACID-ScraperZ Repository

-Here we provide Express and Kosmos provider packages for the Syncler app!
+Here you will find Express and Kosmos provider packages for the Syncler app!

 ## Packages + package types + links